poethan/Swed_Covid_TM/README.md

 # Topic Modelling of Swedish Newspaper Articles about Coronavirus: a Case Study using Latent Dirichlet Allocation Method

-# NEW gitpage of this project: https://github.com/HECTA-UoM/Swed_Covid_TM
+# NEW gitpage of this project: https://github.com/HECTA-UoM/Swed_Covid_TM HECTA(healthcare text analytics) group in UoM(Uni Manchester)

 \begin{abstract}